yanolja/ogem/README.md

 ```

 For the API key, it is not allowed to specify any in the config.yaml file.
 Instead, you should set it as an environment variable and set the variable name in the `api_key_env` field.
+Currently, only OpenAI protocol is supported for custom endpoints.

 ### Using Finetuned Models